Athens to Monemvasia to Athens Itinerary

 - Shop and dine in Yefira, on the mainland, which has plenty of shops and restaurants.

 - Take an olive oil tour.
-See how this Greek specialty is made and taste several varieties.

 Day 5 | Monemvasia to Elafonisos – 34 NM

-The most stunning beach is Simos which is popular with kite surfers.
+The most stunning beach is Simos, which is popular with kite surfers.

 Day 6 | Elfonisos to Milos – 86 NM